eslager/TGIS503_FA2021/Lab4-instructions.md

 ```
 Here we set the maxZoom to 16, which preserves some spatial context even if a user's device gives location information that is precise enough that the setView option could zoom in further.
 Save your work and test the page.
 If everything is working as expected, the map should recenter and zoom to your location.
 Note that you need to give the webpage permission to access your location information before the map can access it.
 #### A quick aside
 You may notice that the text on your map is very difficult to read when zoomed in.
 This has something to do with retina screen detection errors and tile size (see more in a Stack Overflow thread [here](https://stackoverflow.com/questions/37040494/street-labels-in-mapbox-tile-layer-too-small)).
-If this happens for you, add the following options to your tile layer where you call it with the L.tileLayer method, below where you specify attribution, maxZoom, and id:
+If this happens for you, add the following options to your tile layer where you call it with the L.tileLayer method, below where you specify attribution, maxZoom, id, and accessToken:
 ```javascript
     tileSize: 512,
     zoomOffset: -1,